 CBD is becoming a popular remedy for a wide range of issues, including common skin disorders like acne.

 Acne affects millions of people worldwide.
-Some figures suggest that the condition affects as many as 9.4% of the global population.
+Some figures suggest that the condition affects as much as 9.4% of the global population.
 Furthermore, acne does not just affect the skin.
-It can have a severe negative impact on patients’ self-image and confidence, in some cases leading to anxiety and depression.
-Even once the acne itself has cleared, some patients are left with scarring, which acts as a lifelong reminder.
+It can have a severe negative impact on patients’ self-image and confidence – in some cases leading to anxiety and depression.
+Even once the acne itself has cleared, some patients have scarring, which acts as a lifelong reminder.

 Unfortunately, many acne treatments are harsh on the skin or cause other unpleasant side effects.
-Therefore, many people are turning to natural remedies like CBD for acne relief.
+Therefore, many people are turning to other remedies like CBD for acne relief.